emilianoyoung/ai/_posts/_archive/2019-12-15-aws-cloud-making-businesses-work-better.md

 ---
 category: news
 title: "AWS Cloud: Making businesses work better"
-excerpt: "AWS has significantly more services and more features than ...
+excerpt: "developers can quickly spin up apps that run at AWS scale, performance and security.
+Our customers have 2,500 integration apps at their disposal and we see about 200 million app invocations a month.”
 Last year, it added several features that are built on conversational and customer experience Artificial Intelligence (AI).
-“We have leveraged services like Amazon SageMaker that enables ..."
+“We have leveraged ..."
 publishedDateTime: 2019-12-15T23:00:00Z
 sourceUrl: https://www.financialexpress.com/industry/technology/aws-cloud-making-businesses-work-better/1794616/
 ampUrl: https://www.financialexpress.com/industry/technology/aws-cloud-making-businesses-work-better/1794616/lite/